 Basilica di Sant’Ambrogio

-Although the Basilica di San Lorenzo Maggiore is a popular sight, we recommend you make your way to Basilica di Sant’Ambrogio, dedicated to the patron saint of Milan.
-It is an ancient church built around 379–386 A.D., and has one of the most intriguing architectural buildings in Italy.
+Although the Basilica di San Lorenzo Maggiore is a popular site, we recommend you make your way to Basilica di Sant’Ambrogio, dedicated to the patron saint of Milan.
+It is an ancient church built around 379–386 AD and has one of the most intriguing architectural buildings in Italy.
 In the eleventh century, the basilica was rebuilt in a Romanesque way, which is what you see today.

 Interestingly enough, Basilica di Sant’Ambrogio wasn’t what the church was always called.
 It was originally named Basilica Martyrum because many martyrs who were persecuted by the Romans were buried where the church was built.

 If you’re not too squeamish, you can visit St. Ambrose himself, who is displayed in the crypt alongside Saint Gervasius and Protasius.
-His skeleton has been protected by a special coating of glaze, and is dressed in full bishop’s gear, including a mitre and slippers.
+His skeleton has been protected by a special coating of glaze and is dressed in full bishop’s gear, including a miter and slippers.

 Regardless of how long you plan your stay in Milan, know that this metropolis has something new and exciting around every street corner.
 If you have no plans then wander around, and you will surely discover something new.
 It’s a city that has great history mixed in with a high-tech and modern world.
 If this or any other destinations speak to you, we’d love to help you get there in comfort and put some savings in your pocket.
 Submit a flight request or contact your agent and we’ll find the best dates to travel there!